-Our job at BCG Attorney Search is to eliminate any and all misconceptions on behalf of both the candidate and the law firm before a first meeting.
+It is our job at BCG Attorney Search to eliminate any and all misconceptions on behalf of both the candidate and the law firm before a first meeting takes place.
 However, unexpected glitches do occur sometimes.
 Hiring requirements can change dramatically based on the loss or addition of a client.
 An employee from another office might be brought in to fill a vacancy.
 A person who was planning to leave may decide to stay at the last minute, leaving you out in the cold.
 Be prepared for the unexpected.
 Life is like that.
 If you become one of our candidates, your resume will probably be submitted to more than one firm.
 When we agree to take you on as a client, we stick with you.
 We will "exhaust the well" while trying to help you land the job you deserve.

-No matter how each interview turns out, we wish you all of luck in the world as you continue to search for a better future.
+No matter how each interview turns out, we wish you all of the luck in the world as you continue to search for a better future.
 We hope this information will help you find a job that will allow you to become the star you deserve to be.
 Naturally, if we can help, let us know.
-INTERESTED IN LEARNING MORE ABOUT LAW FIRM INTERVIEWING?